chr1st1ank/narrow-down/CONTRIBUTING.md

 maturin develop --release --extras dev,docs,scylladb
 ```

-In the project [Task](https://taskfile.dev/) is used to organize tasks like formatting, linting, testing and more.
+In the project [Task](https://taskfile.dev/) is used to organize tasks like building, testing and more.
 Please install it separately in order to leverage the automation.
 Execute `task -l` to see the list of available commands.

 To install the pre-commit hooks: